suhaschandra/Data-Visualization/Heatmaps/README.md

 Rscript Repository_Name/Folder_Name/File_Name <Input_file> <Output_Prefix>
 ```

+To generate more heatmaps, simply continue running the Rscript

 ### Sample Output

 2 output files will be generated, a clustered heatmap and an unclustered heatmap